domgetter/NCoC/README.md

 #### Q: What about non-internet communications, such as a place of work, or a conference?

 These understandably are different.
 Often sane communities will have a CoC that is unique to their physical location, and/or event.
 In different parts of the world, the needs are different (see "he" vs "she" vs "they" vs people that do not have english as their primary language).
-We are talking about the internet here, not physical meet ups, and that requires we not give a shit about the unimportant parts of how people talk.
+We are talking about the internet here, not physical meet ups, and that requires we do not care about the unimportant parts of how people talk.

 #### Q: Without a CoC, how would this community be welcoming to newcomers, and not become vile, intimidating, or have some other type of unwelcome agenda.